renatezhang/wayfinding-prototype/README.md

-# Wayfinding Map Placement in Urban VR Environments
+# Wayfinding Prototype in Urban Travel Scenarios

 A VR experiment prototype investigating how the **placement of wayfinding maps** influences navigation performance in an urban travel scenario.
 Developed as part of an interview research task.